backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 The `Router` component is now a built-in extension that you can override using `createRouterExtension`.

 The Sign-in page is now installed as an extension using the `createSignInPageExtension` instead.
-See the section on [configuring the sign-in page](./index.md#TODO) for more information.

 For example, the following sign-in page configuration: